euroscipy/www.euroscipy.org/content/pages/2019/program.md

 #### Friday, 6 September

-More sprints will be added as they are proposed:
+More sprints will be added when they are proposed.

+If you want to propose a sprint, please send us a message to
+<a href="mailto:maintainers@euroscipy.org">maintainers@euroscipy.org</a>.

 <table class="program">
 <tr>